Dog Wants to Go Home During Walks? Here's What It Could Mean...

-Dog wants to go home during walks pin
+dog wants to go home during walks pin image 1

 A dog wanting to go home during walks can actually be a really upsetting and frustrating issue for many owners.
-Fistly, it’s a great time to bond with a dog and not being able to can lead to feelings of FOMO.
-Secondly, for many dogs this is prime exercise time and by rushing home they are missing out on exercise.
+Fistly, it's a great time to spend time with your dog.
+Secondly, for many dogs this is prime "exercise" time and by rushing home they are missing out on their needs being met.
+Understanding the reasoning behind this can be an effective way to resolving the issue.

-5 Reasons Dog Want To Go Home During Walks
+Why Your Dog Wants to Go Home During Walks

-Firstly, for some dogs, mainly the younger dogs, pulling home is a natural instinct.
-Being home is a safe place and venturing away feels unnatural now.
-For the younger dogs and pups, this instinct is to reduce straying away from the safety of home and as they grow and become more independent this becomes less of a thing, but you have to realise that home is where the resources are – food, water, safety, warmth etc.
+For some dogs, mainly the younger dogs, pulling home is a natural instinct.
+Home is a safe place and venturing away can feel unnatural.
+For those younger dogs and pups, this instinct is to reduce straying away from the safety of home and as they grow and become more independent, curious and confident, this becomes less of a thing, but you have to realise that home is where the resources are - food, water, safety, warmth etc.

 #3 - Fear and Overstimulation

-Dogs can be scared of many things and if not worked on can be an issue e.g. a dog may find something scary on walks and if it isn’t worked on, walks will become associated with that scary thing making them not want to go on walks.
+Dogs can develop a fear of many things, and if not worked on, this can become an issue, e.g. a dog may find something scary on walks, and if it isn't worked on, walks can become associated with that scary thing, leading to nervous and anxious behaviour.

 #4 - Boredom